You and I have always been together

 Now, years later, if you go up to my room, open the door really quietly, and sift through the top drawer a bit, you'll find out that it has a false bottom.
 If you lift that up, and slip your hand underneath, you'll pull out a rumpled, ragged diary with my name scrawled on the cover.
 For the sake of this story, you can open it.
 Turn to the eleventh page or so and read: That rainy day agreement seemed real.
 We even made it official with a seal.
 But day by day I have to say That promise dies.
 And soon, it'll become nothing but A lie…

 Thank you all for reading!
 The next chapter should be up soon.
 And for all of you to know an author on fanfiction.net gave me promition to base this a story off of her original one so the story will be similar to hers.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Nighthawk2545Write a Review